 Looking back on all I’ve experienced, I can easily say it was worth the risk.

 - Read answers to the question, Can I become a missionary if I fear going overseas?
 (AskaMissionary.com) or The most commonly heard excuses not to be a missionary (The Traveling Team).

 - Pick up the books Facing Danger: A Guide Through Risk, by Anna E. Hampton and Why God Calls Us to Dangerous Places, by Kate McCord.

-- Ask us (or any other mission agency you are interested in) about risk assessment, security training, and crisis management plans.
+- Ask us about risk assessment, security training, and crisis management plans.